-It will help your family save the expense of gasoline.
-It will give your child a healthy start each day - early morning exercise and a fun time with friends to begin the school day.
-You are invited to walk with your child, too - and enjoy this special, healthy time with your student and his or her friends.
+It will help your family save money on gasoline.
+It will give your student a healthy start each day - early morning exercise and a fun time with friends to begin the school day.
+You are invited to walk with your student, too - and enjoy this special, healthy time with your student and his or her friends.

-Will you help your child keep track of his or her daily mileage?
+Will you help your student keep track of his or her daily mileage?

-Whether or not your child walks to school daily, will you help him or her record any daily physical activity?
-Will you help your child measure a safe walking course in your neighborhood or on your property?
-We'll be writing next week about a national competition we're going to participate in - as we all walk for our health!
+Whether or not your student walks to school daily, will you help him or her record any daily mileage?
+Could you help your student measure a safe walking course in your neighborhood or on your property?
+Could you help your student record their mileage on the Weekly Walking Card?
+Will you help your student to participate in this fun, healthy competition?
+Thanks!